Soil aggregate stability: Slaking Method

 The slaking method used to measure soil aggregate stability is a measure of how well a soil aggregate sticks together when submersed in water.
-Several methods exist utilizing this method, one of which is the "Slakes: Soil Aggregate Stability" application developed by Fajardo and Britney (2019).
+Several methods exist utilizing this method, one of which is the "Moulder: Soil Aggregates" application developed by Fajardo and McBratney.
 This method utilizes a smartphone and outlines how farmers and scientists are able to measure aggregate stability using samples from their field using the following method: